Variation Spaces for Multi-Output Neural Networks: Insights on Multi-Task Learning and Network Compression: Data-Dependent Width Bounds and DNN Compression

 Unlike the traditional lasso problem, which seeks a sparse solution in an unstructured manner, the multi-task lasso seeks a structured sparsity.
 In this setting, each column of $\mathbf{V}$ is associated with a block.
 This block will either be entirely zero or (typically) entirely nonzero.
 Since each column of $\mathbf{V}$ corresponds to a feature, this implies that each feature is used in either all prediction tasks or none.
 The proof utilizes a generalized version of Carathéodory's theorem along with the fact that for any solution $\mathbf{V}$, the dimension of the column space must be $r_{\mathbf{\Psi}}$.

 The intuition behind the upper and lower bounds in \cref{thm:multi_task_lasso_bound} is as follows.
-If every row of $\mathbf{\Psi}$ is synthesized using the same $r_{\mathbf{\Phi}}$ rows in $\mathbf{\Phi}$, then the lower bound is achieved.
-On the other hand, if $r_{\mathbf{\Psi}}$ rows in $\mathbf{\Psi}$ are synthesized using different subsets of $r_{\mathbf{\Phi}}$ rows in $\mathbf{\Phi}$, then the upper bound is met.
+If every row of $\mathbf{\Psi}$ can be synthesized using the same $r_{\mathbf{\Phi}}$ rows in $\mathbf{\Phi}$, while still minimizing the objective, then the lower bound is achieved.
+On the other hand, if the minimum can be achieved by having $r_{\mathbf{\Psi}}$ linearly independent rows in $\mathbf{\Psi}$ synthesized by different subsets of $r_{\mathbf{\Phi}}$ rows in $\mathbf{\Phi}$, then the upper bound is met.
 Our numerical experiments in \cref{sec:gl_exps} demonstrate that the minimum number of nonzero columns in any solution may range between the upper and lower bounds depending on precise structure of $\mathbf{\Psi}$ and $\mathbf{\Phi}$.

+\begin{remark} The lower bound follows from the following observation.
+If a solution exists with fewer than $r_{\mathbf{\Phi}}$ nonzero columns, then all the rows of $\mathbf{\Psi}$ belong one of the (finitely many) lower dimensional subspaces in the row space of $\mathbf{\Phi}$ spanned by certain subsets its rows.
+But collectively, these subspaces do not contain all points in the row space of $\mathbf{\Phi}$, and so there are infinitely many points that cannot be represented with fewer than $r_\mathbf{\Phi}$ rows of $\mathbf{\Phi}$. \end{remark}

 \begin{remark} Observe that when $D = 1$, \cref{opt:multi-task-lasso} reduces to the classical lasso problem.
 In that case, the sparsity of solutions to the classical lasso has been investigated by \citet{rosset2004boosting,tibshirani2013lasso}. \end{remark}